The following is a glossary of terms often encountered by students. This list is not intended to be exhaustive.

 Field: A set of courses identifying the main area of study of a degree program.

 Full Course: A course offered over two consecutive sessions for a total of twenty-six weeks and are equivalent to 6 units.
-These courses are denoted by an "F" in the Schedule of Classes.
+These courses are denoted by an "F" in Schedule Builder.

 Full-Course Equivalent (FCE): In addition to units, degree requirements can be listed in terms of full-course equivalents; most degree programs require 120 units or 20 full-course equivalents.
 A full-course equivalent may consist of one full course (6 units) or two half courses (3 units each).

 GPA: Abbreviation for grade point average.

 Grade Point: Positive numerical value given to an alphabetical letter grade used in assessment of academic performance such as in the calculation of grade point averages.
 See "Undergraduate Grading System" in this Calendar for details.

 Half Course: A course offered over one session for a total of thirteen weeks and is equivalent to 3 units.
-These courses are denoted by an "H" in the Schedule of Classes.
+These courses are denoted by an "H" in the Schedule Builder.

 Half-Course Equivalent (HCE): In addition to units, degree requirements can be listed in terms of half-course equivalents; most degree programs require 120 units or 40 half-course equivalents.

 Internship: See Co-operative Education/Internship above.